Want an easy way to increase your grades at law school? Then start or join a (well functioning) study group!

 A study group to cover course material

-I don’t think this study group is very effective, but you may disagree depending on how you learn (and how your group functions).
+I don’t think this study group is very effective, but you may disagree depending on how you learn (and on how your group functions).

 This type of study group reviews the course material by:

 - meeting once a week, usually a few days after lectures;